openSUSE/news-o-o/_posts/2011-10-09-opensuse-weekly-news-issue-196-is-out-with.markdown

 GNOME3 and the GNOME Shell are no doubt, major improvements.
 They bring in usability and
-        quite a bit of eye candy (in a different way compared to compiz) while at the same time, a few features went missing in 3.0 release “ like Emblems, for instance.
-Nevertheless, GNOME3 is a great release and has been extremely stable so far (Yes, i have been using it since it™s release in April.).
+        quite a bit of eye candy (in a different way compared to compiz) while at the same time, a few features went missing in 3.0 release â€“ like Emblems, for instance.
+Nevertheless, GNOME3 is a great release and has been extremely stable so far (Yes, i have been using it since itâ€™s release in April.).

 One major complaint that I hear from people is that GNOME3 is not as easy to customize
         as 2.x.
-A lot of people seem to think that they are stuck with the blue-black theme that comes by default.
+A lot of people seem to think that they are â€œstuckâ€ with the blue-black theme that comes by default.
 Ofcourse this is not the case.
 In this post, I ll explain a few ways in which we can customize GNOME3 and the GNOME Shell. (...)

-
+â€

+â€œ

         [Linuxaria: 4 programs to update your Blog from Linux](http://linuxaria.com/recensioni/4-programs-to-update-your-blog-from-linux?lang=en)

-Sometimes it™s useful to work offline, and once the article it™s finished publish it on your Blog. yes you can do it with an html editor, or also with a simple text editor like Vi or Emacs, but there are specialized programs that can ease your work of publishing and management of your online Blog.
+Sometimes itâ€™s useful to work offline, and once the article itâ€™s finished publish it on your Blog. yes you can do it with an html editor, or also with a simple text editor like Vi or Emacs, but there are specialized programs that can ease your work of publishing and management of your online Blog.

-So we™ll take a look at Scribefire, BloGTK, Blogilo and Qumana. (...)
+So weâ€™ll take a look at Scribefire, BloGTK, Blogilo and Qumana. (...)

-
+â€

 ### For Commandline/Script Newbies

+â€œ

         [Wazi/Carla Schroder: How to Find Anything Under Linux](http://olex.openlogic.com/wazi/2011/how-to-find-anything-under-linux/)